Labels

 we can try mount -a or mount --all

-Finally, we can mount the CD by mount device dir or in our example;
+Finally, if there is not entry in fstab, we can mount the CD by mount device dir or in our example;

 mount /dev/sr0 /mnt/iso